 Key Talking Point

-Newcastle really struggled to create anything in the final third - t
+Newcastle really struggled to create anything in the final third - this being the third consecutive game they failed to find the back of the net in.

 A favourable run of fixtures offers some hope that Bruce may be able to turn his side's fortunes around, but their poor form continued on Saturday afternoon.